Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

 - Lowers LDL Cholesterol & Total Cholesterol

-The high soluble fiber content binds to the fatty acids ensuring they are excreted through the body thus lowering the cholesterol levels.
+The high soluble fibre content binds to the fatty acids ensuring they are excreted through the body thus lowering the cholesterol levels.

 - Relieves Constipation

-The fiber also makes the stools bulkier and also moves it quickly through the digestive tract.
+The fibre also makes the stools bulkier and also moves it quickly through the digestive tract.

 - Regulates Blood Pressure